(Updated 29 Aug 2017 for Office 365).

 You do not need Outlook set up on your computer; as Davidson students, you can access Outlook through your web browser.
 Here are step-by-step instructions for using Outlook to stalk your professors.
-(If you don’t feel like reading the instructions, you can skip to the video below).
+If you don’t feel like watching the video, you can read the instructions below the video.

 - Go to your Outlook account, which at Davidson is “http://webmail.davidson.edu” (or “outlook.davidson.edu” or “office365.davidson.edu”) and sign in.